jvargas98/How-to-integrate-Bolt-in-your-Express.js-server/README.md

 module.exports = { config };
 ```

-Now we go to the `app.js` file and import the `bolt/index.js` file, once imported we call the config function to create and configure the Bolt application, we must also pass by arguments the instance of our Express.js server, this so that both use the same instance to have only one server and not have problems.
+Now we go to the `app.js` file and import the `bolt/index.js` file, once imported we call the config function to create and configure the Bolt application, we must also pass by arguments the instance of our Express.js server, this so that both use the same instance to have only one server and not have problems

 ```
 const express = require("express");